-Vehicle crashes often occur when drivers are driving to work, to school, to community events and to social events.
-However, vehicle crashes also often occur when travels drive to the many vacation destinations throughout Arizona and in neighboring states.
+Vehicle crashes often occur when drivers are driving to work, to school, to community events, and to social events.
+However, vehicle crashes also often occur when travels drive to many vacation destinations throughout Arizona and in neighboring states.
 For example, car crashes often occur on State Route 64 when tourists are traveling to the Grand Canyon.
-Ar another example, crashes often occur on U.S. Highway 93 when passengers are heading to or from Las Vegas.
+Ar another example crashes often occur on U.S. Highway 93 when passengers are heading to or from Las Vegas.
 Similarly, scenic drives are often a situs where car crashes occur.
-For example, each year, drivers and passengers are injured during scenic drives on the Beeline Highway, Salt River Canyon and Route 66.
+For example, each year, drivers and passengers are injured during scenic drives on the Beeline Highway, Salt River Canyon, and Route 66.

-The attorneys at Karnas Law have years of experience analyzing injured persons specific situations to determine whether an at-fault driver has liability.
+The attorneys at Karnas Law Firm have years of experience analyzing injured persons’ specific situations to determine whether an at-fault driver has liability.
 The attorneys at Karnas Law have years of experience representing drivers and passengers injured on Arizona’s roads, including the busiest highways and backroads.
-If you have been injured in a vehicle crash in Arizona, consult Karnas Law for your free consultation today.
+If you have been injured in a vehicle crash in Arizona, consult Karnas Law Firm for your free consultation today.